kennguyen01/food-manager/_decks/1-active-managerial-control.md

 23a.
 Regulatory authority
 23b.
 A local government organization responsible for public health, such as county health department.

 24a.
-Violations report
+Worker-reported violations
 24b.
 Take employee-reported violations seriously.
 Take action to correct violation and prevent future occurrences.

 25a.
-Evaluate effectiveness
+Evaluate policy effectiveness
 25b.
-Look back at safety risks to see if your policy lessened it.
+Analysis of safety risks to see if your policy lessened it.
 Adjust and evaluate as needed.

 26a.
 Hazard analysis and critical control point (HACCP) 26b.
 Process used to identify and prevent hazards before they occur or to catch and correct them when they do.
 Focus on specific steps within food preparation and handling.